Degrees and Certificates

 Why Choose This Program

-Students must have already received a degree from either the CNC and Advanced Machining or Computer-Aided Mechanical Design programs with at least a 3.0 GPA and instructor approval.
+Our program is designed as the second step in your academic career.
+To qualify for our Computer-Aided Design Manufacturing degree, students must have already received a degree from either the CNC and Advanced Machining or Computer-Aided Mechanical Design programs with at least a 3.0 GPA and instructor approval.

 - Create and modify detailed part drawings to meet industry standards.